dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 this.setState({ searchterm: event.target.value });
 ```

-Now, because `onInputChange` needs access to `this` we need to also bind it so that it can find it.
-Multiple ways of making that work, we could either call `this.onInputChange` in a fat arrow function callback that we pass to `onChange` like so: `onChange={event => {this.onInputChange(event);}}` or we can bind it.
+Now, because `onInputChange` needs access to the `this` that is the `SearchBar` with it's `this.state.searchterm`, we need to also bind it so that it can find it.
+If we did not then when the `input` component would run the function it would fail due to `input` not have any react state.

+There are multiple ways of fixing this, we could either call `this.onInputChange` in a fat arrow function callback that we pass to `onChange` like so: `onChange={event => {this.onInputChange(event);}}` or we can bind it.
 In the binding option we'll just assign a bound version of the function to that variable like so:

 ```javascript
 // add to the bottom of your constructor this.onInputChange = this.onInputChange.bind(this);
 ```
 This means whenever we reference `onInputChange` now within the class it will refer to a version of that function that is bound to the instance of the object.
 That is we make sure `onInputChange` runs inside of `SearchBar` rather than inside of `input`.
 Does that make sense?
-Binding in the constructor has the nice property of alerting anybody reading your code that you have certain functions that are called from within other scope.
+Binding in the constructor has the nice property of alerting anybody reading your code that you have certain functions that are called from within other scope, but you should determine what style you like best.
+There are a few other ways to do this including [class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) which we will play around with more later.
+For now let's stick with the normal binding for demonstration purposes.

 🚀 And we should add some way to visualize this so let's add an element to your `render` method: